 “So what should I do?”

 “You need to make at least one video a week.
 Publish consistently.
 Try different video styles.
 You don’t need to be near a pool.
-Plus, in Colorado and no one owns a pool anyway.”
+Plus, in Colorado, no one owns a pool anyway.”

 “I’m moving to Colorado?!
 Totally tubular, dude!”